 what they owed black share croppers for the corn they grew.

 Born in Central Texas he was considered almost a yankee!

 Neighbors laughed when he broke his leg kicking a billy goat

 in the head.

-Bitten by a rabid squirrel he had to go to Austin for serum
+Bitten by a rabid squirrel, he had to go to Austin for the serum

-through needles long as a seed bull’s pecker.
+through a needle long as a seed bull’s pecker.

 First time he entered the Coldspring courthouse